OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Noryangjin is not a nicely organized farmers’ market.
-It’s a lively, chaotic, and very wet fish market.
+Noryangjin is not a nicely organised farmer’s market.
+It’s a lively, chaotic and very wet fish market.
 Leave your fancy clothes and luxury bags at home.
 Rather, opt to wear closed-toe shoes or boots that can stand up to puddles of fishy (and often frigid) water.

 While some seafood like king crab and abalone can get quite pricey, many items are fairly affordable.
-A couple small octopuses should run you about ₩10,000 won (about US$9) and a substantial filet of salmon shouldn’t be more than ₩25,000 won (about US$22), depending on the size and your bargaining skills.
+A couple of small octopuses should run you about ₩10,000 (£6.50) and a substantial fillet of salmon shouldn’t be more than ₩25,000 won (£16), depending on the size and your bargaining skills.

 Negotiating is acceptable – if not expected – at Noryangjin.
 In fact, vendors will often pitch the opening price a bit higher than what it should be, anticipating a lower counter-offer.
 After some bargaining, if the price still seems too high, walk away.
 Nevertheless, you should keep in mind that some seafood does command a premium price, and will still be great value compared to what you’d pay at a restaurant.